 “I’m Not Strong Enough”

 At several points in the game, Lara tells herself “I’m not strong enough”.
-Many fans regard this as a nod to Angel of Darkness, where Lara would utter the phrase whenever she was unable to perform certain tasks.
+Many fans regard this as a nod to the divisive Angel of Darkness, where Lara would utter the phrase whenever she was unable to perform certain tasks.

 One of the times it can be heard is when she fails to remove the barricade on a trebuchet in the lost city.